Local Level Training Frequently Asked Questions

 Some courses have full instructional outlines and audio visual packets for them.
 Numerous course do not have formal lesson plans, you must write your own lesson plan in accordance to the Minimum Standard for Accreditation (MSA) that sets the course goal, specific objectives and a topic outline.

-Who do I call/email if I have questions on the application?
+Who do I call/email if I have questions about the application?

 How do I become a Suppression Instructor?